tomedunn/the-finished-book/_classes/stunning-strike.md

 Without spending too much time focusing on the distributions, Fig. <a href="#fig:attacks-per-stun-conf60-categories" class="fig-ref">5</a> shows how the median number of attacks needed to land a Stunning Strike (dashed line) and 60% confidence interval (shaded region) change with our monk's level for each category of monster.

 For generic monsters, the average number of attacks needed to successfully stun a monster stays close to 3 attacks per stun for all levels.
-However, for Legendary and Unique monsters the number of attacks is generally higher, at around 4 attacks per stun.
+However, for Legendary and Unique monsters the number of attacks is generally higher, ranging between 3 and 4 attacks per stun.

 ## Spellcaster Comparison